adasq/dropbox-v2-api/EXAMPLES.md

 ### file_requests/list ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#file_requests-list))
 Returns a list of file requests owned by this user.
 For apps with the app folder permission, this will only return file requests with destinations in the app folder.
-Warning: This endpoint is in beta and is subject to backwards-incompatible changes.

 ```js
 dropbox({